Vegetables and Fruits

 Compare, Compare, Compare:

 Know how to make price comparisons to get the best deal!
-Don’t believe hype just because it’s repeated, especially from “experts” that have agendas – working for agencies, frozen food companies, online newspapers that are vesting in having you visit so they can make money from ads.
+Don’t believe hype just because it’s repeated, especially from “experts” that have agendas – working for agencies, frozen food companies, online newspapers that are vested in having you visit so they can make money from ads.
 They literally regurgitate nonsense & crap and often don’t do any investigating to find out if what they say is true.

-Alternatives to the Store:
+Alternatives to the Traditional Grocery Store:

-Farm to table CSA’s (Community Sponsored Agriculture) much like the farmer’s markets, can be more expensive than the grocery store, but again, for many there is great value in knowing where your food is coming from.
+Farm to table CSA’s: (Community Sponsored Agriculture), much like the farmer’s markets, can be more expensive than the grocery store, but again, for many, there is great value in knowing where your food is coming from.

-The bottom line: most of us on a budget with busy families and lots of things going on aren’t going to be trekking all over to far flung locations searching out our vegetables – but we CAN easily get creative with buying and fixing them in wonderful ways…
+The bottom line: most of us on a budget with busy families and lots of things going on aren’t going to be trekking all over to far-flung locations searching out our vegetables – but we CAN easily get creative with buying and fixing them in wonderful ways…

 Super Market Trends: “Value Added” Products: